uiv-lib/uiv/docs/pages/components/Navbar.md

 # Navbar

 > Navbars are responsive meta components that serve as navigation headers for your application or site.
-They begin collapsed (and are toggleable) in mobile views and become horizontal as the available viewport width increases.

 ## Example

+Contents in `collapse` slot can be collapsed (and are toggleable) in mobile views and become horizontal as the available viewport width increases.

 ```html
 <navbar>